engineerbaz/Google-Cloud-GCP-Knowledge/11 AppEngine.md

 # App Engine
-- Full managed serverless application platform
+- Fully managed serverless application platform
 - Can scale app seamlessly with zero serer management & zero CM
 - A developer can focus on more productivity and agile by supporting popular development
 - Youtube & Gmail